agittins/bermuda/README.md

 which let you limit or reformat the resulting data to make it easier to work with.
 In particular the `addresses` parameter is helpful to only return data relevant for one or more MAC addresses (or iBeacon UUIDs).
-See the information on parameters in the `Services` page in home assistant, under `Developer Tools`.
+See the information on parameters in the `Services` page in Home Assistant, under `Developer Tools`.

 Important: If you decide to use the results of this call for your own templates etc, bear in mind that the format might change in any release, and won't necessarily be considered a "breaking change".